SK53/indicia-docs/administrating/warehouse/warehouse-installation.rst

 ======================
 First, create yourself a folder inside your web server's root folder, for example htdocs\indicia.
 Now, download the `Indicia warehouse code <http://www.indicia.org.uk/downloads>`_ and unzip it.
-Inside the zip file you will find a file called Indicia.
-Copy the contents of this folder into the folder you have just created on your webserver.
+Copy the contents of this zip file into the folder you have just created on your webserver.
 Please note, if you are re-installing the Indicia Warehouse for whatever reason, always remove the contents of the previous installation from the folder completely before copying over the new files, otherwise the configuration files created during installation will be still present and you won't be able to reinstall from scratch.

 If you are running on a hosted server, it may be easiest to download and unzip the code into a local folder then use an FTP tool to upload it into a folder created on your web